tethysplatform/tethys/docs/production/installation.rst

 * Assign strong passwords to the database users.
 * Create a new settings file, do not use the same file that you have been using in development.
-* Follow the :doc:`./distributed` instructions to install Docker and the software suite on separate servers.
+* Optionally, Follow the :doc:`./distributed` instructions to Docker and the components of the software suite on separate servers.

 2. Install Apache and Dependencies
 ==================================

-Install Apache and the modwsgi module if they are not installed already.
+Install Apache and the ``modwsgi`` module if they are not installed already.
 In this tutorial, ``vim`` is used to edit file, however, you are welcome to use any text editor you are comfortable with.

 ::